Poker Probabilities & Poker Hand Odds: Complete Guide to Outs, Equity & Pot Odds

 Suited CardsFlush1 in 1190.8%

-Here is how likely it is that at least one of our opponents is dealt an overpair in the three most common scenarios – heads-up, six-handed, and full ring (9 players).
+Here are the odds in poker that at least one of our opponents will be dealt an overpair in the three most common scenarios: heads-up, six-handed, and full ring (9 players):

 PairOpponent's overpair probability (heads-up)Opponent's overpair probability (6-max)Opponent's overpair probability (full ring)